How to Sharpen an Axe Properly

 A lot of people have dremel tools lying around at home or in their workshops.
 These are great little tools and can sharpen an axe quickly.
 You can also damage your axe with them, so here’s how to use a dremel to sharpen your axe the right way.

 You’ll need an appropriate dremel head – most people use aluminum oxide grinding stones.
+This is a great one from the original Dremel manufacturer, which means you’ll have a certain guarantee about the quality for a good price.
+You can get it from Amazon and probably many local stores.
 Wear protective gear – long-sleeved shirt, eyeglasses, and preferably a dust mask if working in an enclosed area.
 Have a bucket or bowl of water handy to dip the axehead in to stop it from heating up too much and losing its temper, a real risk when using power tools.

 Once you’re ready, turn the dremel on and place the head flat against the edge of the axehead, following the bevel of the axe.
 Guide the dremel along the edge, making circular motions as you would with a sharpening stone.
 If the metal becomes hot to the touch (too hot to keep your finger on), stop!
 Let it cool or dunk it in water.
 Otherwise, you risk the metal losing its temper.
 That’ll make your axe edge more vulnerable to chipping, denting, and scoring.